Mala, Kerala: Politics

-With the redrawing of constituencies, Mala became part of the Kodungallur Assembly constituency and Chalakudi Lok Sabha constituency.
-Mala panchayath is ruling by Left Democratic front with a huge majority.
+Mala Assembly Constituency Was Represented By Congress Veteran K. Karunakaran.With the redrawing of constituencies, Mala became part of the Kodungallur Assembly constituency.

-Seat share in Mala Panchayath (CPM-6, CPI-5,JDS-1 CONGRESS-6, BJP-2, INDEPENDENT-nil).
-Leader K. Karunakaran is from Mala.

 Cinema

 Cinema is a small part of the people in Mala.
 Ganga Movies and Mahalakshmi cinemas (Ashtamichira) are theatres now.
-Late Mala Aravindan, and Joju George is the notable actors from Mala, also Jibi Mala movie writer and director, late Mohan Raghavan, who directed T.D.
+Late Mala Aravindan, and Joju George are the notable actors from Mala, also Jibi Mala movie writer and director, late Mohan Raghavan, who directed T.D.
 Dasan std.
 VI B, Aniyan Chithrasala Cinematographer are from here.

 In Mala, there are some short filmmakers, who are hoping the entry to the industry.
 Rahul John is a well-known celebrity photographer who has been in the Malayalam film industry for years.
 Cyril Cherian, who was the director and actor of the Short Film 'IF,' got first prize in Manorama CSFF 2016 and also Tom John's short film 'Jose?' which came in the final round was widely appreciated for the script with the given topic MISSED CALL.